jonkenobi/eye-protector/README.md

 # eye-protector
-A simple python script to show a popup every interval of time.
+A simple python script that shows a popup for every interval of time.
-You can use it to remind you to take a break for example on your laptop.
+You can use it to remind you to take a break on your laptop, for example.

 ### Installation requirements
 Only python is needed!